Cisco Identity Services Engine (ISE) License

 Cisco Identity Server Engine (ISE)

-Cisco Identity Services Engine (ISE) License is a network admission control and access layer infrastructure, where people are connecting to network, and we assume they are trusted.
+Cisco Identity Services Engine is a network admission control and access layer infrastructure, where people are connecting to network, and we assume they are trusted.
 Cisco ISE has improved the policy engine which handles the access layer infrastructure.

 ISE can authenticate everything attaching to your network.
 Your wired network, your wireless network and your VPN access points.
 So, it gives you that assurance that all the devices on your network should be there.
 Moreover, you can inspect what software is running on those end points.
 Furthermore, it gives you visibility and control over your access network and apply policy enforcement, authentication, identifying on these devices, and controlling your access layer.